VSTOPIA/JS-Live-API/docs/01-Getting Started.md

 ![Max for Live js setup](https://adammurray.link/max-for-live/js-in-live/getting-started/max-for-live-js-setup.png)

-The error “can’t find file {filename}.js” happened when we first added the `js` object to the patch. `js` looked for the given filename in the same folder as the device, but we hadn’t saved it yet, so it printed this error when we were setting things up.
+The error “can’t find file {filename}.js” happened when we first added the <code class="max-object">js</code> object to the patch. <code class="max-object">js</code> looked for the given filename in the same folder as the device, but we hadn’t saved it yet, so it printed this error when we were setting things up.

 That error should be fixed now.
 If you see “Hello World!” then it’s working.
 As a sanity check, you can change the code and save it again: